-- two top-three category 1 (rider ability) finishes according to finish time (including all classes in category 1) at USA Cycling Mountain Bike National Calendar Category 1, 2 or 3 events; or - three top-five Category 1 (rider ability) finishes according to finish time (including all age classes in category 1) at USA Cycling Mountain Bike National Calendar Category 1,2 or 3 events requests.
+- two top-three category 1 (rider ability) finishes according to finish time (including all classes in category 1) at USA Cycling Mountain Bike National Calendar events; or - three top-five Category 1 (rider ability) finishes according to finish time (including all age classes in category 1) at USA Cycling Mountain Bike National Calendar Category events

+AMBC and international events may also be considered.
+Overall finish times are factored into upgrade requests.
 Riders must submit their upgrade requests through their USA Cycling online membership account.

-AMBC, USA Cycling Mountain Bike National Calendar Category 4 (XCO) events and international events may also be considered.
-Overall finish times are factored into upgrade

-Pro upgrades for ultra-endurance (XCM, 24-hour) Category 1 riders may be eligible to be upgraded to Pro after achieving a combination of these minimum race results:
+Pro upgrades for ultra-endurance (XCM, 24-hour)

+Category 1 riders may be eligible to be upgraded to Pro after achieving a combination of these minimum race results: